Trackwork Handbook

 14. Consider filling frogs with plumbers putty.

 This isn’t necessary, but it does eliminate wheel drops and provides for smoother passage of rolling stock with .088” wheel sets.
-Fill the frog flangeways with plumbers epoxy putty, and then open up the flangeways with a Mark IV NMRA gauge while the putty is still workable.
+Fill the frog flangeways with plumbers epoxy putty, and then open up the flangeways using a Mark IV NMRA gauge as a tool while the putty is still workable.
 After painting the rail, the result looks good and performs well.
 Note: Equipment with oversize flanges will not work with this modification.

 15. Verify that track joints are smooth and that track through turnouts is flat and level.

 While some would claim it’s a bad idea, after installation I file the rail throughout the length of turnouts and crossings with a wide, very fine flat file.
 I find that doing so eliminates uneven rail ends, plastic, and joints and levels the rail through turnouts where the frog or other rail segments might sit too high relative to the rest of the turnout.
-Following this, I polish the rail with a progression of very fine grade abrasive paper as needed.
+Following this, I polish the rail with a very fine grade abrasive block as needed.
+I prefer to use the track cleaning block sold by Woodland Scenics.

 16. Remove the plastic that fills the gaps on some prefabricated turnouts and crossings.